kat1248/my-plh/README.md

 ## Purpose

+This is a utility for Eve Online, it looks up a list of characters and presents threat data.
-I have been a user of Pirate's Little Helper for awhile.
-This is intended to replace that service for the Eve corporation, Signal Cartel.
+I have been a user of [Pirate's Little Helper](eve-plh.com) for awhile and this is intended to replace that service for the Eve corporation, [Signal Cartel](http://www.eve-scout.com/signal-cartel/).

 ## Requirements